 Our vision is for Wadhurst Park to be a leading example of responsible environmental management in the High Weald.

 Our purpose is to nurture a beautiful, biodiverse and historic landscape, to provide inspiration and value for the local community, and to promote change towards sustainability.
-We do this by using both traditional and modern skills, knowledge and technology.
+We do this by using traditional and modern skills, knowledge and technology.

 The estate has few income sources, and its considerable cost is paid privately by the family.
 In that sense, we resemble a charity, and we provide no answer, alas, to the difficult question of whether responsible Wealden land use can also pay for itself.